wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Derivatives.md

 1. $\LARGE f'(c) = 0$
 2. $\LARGE f′(c)$ does not exist
 ### Importance of Critical Points
+#### Derivative and Critical Points
+To find the turning points of a polynomial function, we take its first derivative $f'(x)$ and set it to zero to find the critical points.
+	The critical points are where the slope of the function is zero, i.e., where the function could potentially change direction.
+#### Degree of the Derivative
+The degree of the first derivative $f'(x)$ of a polynomial function $f(x)$ of degree nnn is $n-1$.
+	This means that the first derivative f'(x) is a polynomial of degree $n-1$.
+#### Roots of the Derivative
+A polynomial of degree $n-1$ can have at most $n-1$ real roots.
+	Each real root of the first derivative corresponds to a critical point of the original function, which can be a turning point.
+#### Second Derivative Test
+To confirm whether a critical point is a turning point (and not a saddle point), we can use the second derivative test.
+	If the second derivative $f′′(x)$ at a critical point is positive, the function has a local minimum there.
+		If $f′′(x)$ at a critical point is negative, the function has a local maximum there.
 #### Local Maxima and Minima
 Critical points are candidates for local extrema (maxima and minima).
 	By evaluating the first and second derivatives at these points, we can determine whether they are local maxima, local minima, or neither.